jneumeier/PHP-HTML-MySQL-Web-Form/readme.txt

 About This Program:
 *********************

-Text-and-date HTML form that saves entries with PHP, displays the entries to the user with PHP, saves them as session variables, then allows the user to return to the main form with all information pre-filled (using those PHP session variables).
-All entries are stored in a MySQL database.
+Text-and-date form that saves entries with PHP, displays the entries to the user with PHP, saves them as session variables, and all entries are stored in a MySQL database.
+JavaScript is used to adjust how many textboxes are shown in the main form.

 *********************